-Compliance with Release 5 (R5) of the COUNTER Code of Practice will be mandatory from January 2019, with delivery of January 2019 usage reports due by end of February 2019.
-This update provides JUSP participating libraries with details of how the move from COUNTER Release 4 to Release 5 will impact upon their use of JUSP from 2019.
+Compliance with Release 5 (R5) of the COUNTER Code of Practice is now mandatory with delivery of January 2019 usage reports due by the end of February 2019.
+This latest update provides JUSP participating libraries with details of how the move from COUNTER Release 4 to Release 5 will impact upon their use of JUSP this year.

 JUSP service developments

 The move to COUNTER Release 5 enables Jisc to make certain improvements to the JUSP service including: